krshrimali/blog/content/posts/vectors_cpp_part_1.md

 ## A request

-For the past year, I've been writing blogs on <a href="https://krshrimali.github.io/pytorch/">PyTorch C++ API</a>.
+For the past year, I've been writing blogs on [PyTorch C++ API](https://krshrimali.github.io/categories/pytorch/).
 I've been overwhelmed with your feedback, help and comments.
 Thank you!
 This series of blogs on C++, is experimental for now.
 I love reading source codes, and explaining it to readers.
 I hope this helps.
 Please leave your comment and feedback here, or reach out to me at kushashwaravishrimali@gmail.com if you wish.
 Even if you don't like this, say it!
 I promise, I'll be better next time.